WenbinWang12/WenbinWang12.github.io/_news/announcement_2.md

 related_posts: false
 ---

 📣 Achieving Oracle Rate for Large Covariance Matrix Estimation From Quadratic Measurements has been accepted to [ISIT 2025](https://2025.ieee-isit.org/)!
 Thanks to my wonderful collaborators.
-See you around at Ann Arbor (Michigan) this June!